Multics > About

 If a Multician's name or "did" contains apostrophes, they must be replaced by '.
 Loose ampersands must be replaced by &.
 Accented characters like the accented o in Corby's name must be replaced by character escapes such as ó.

 The editor adjusts the submitted "did" field to match terminology in other entries.. e.g. OU versus Oakland University, UC versus Calgary.
-Formatting tags such as <cite> and <em> in "did" fields canot be used: the visitor's browser will remove them when parsing the Ajax XML message.
+Formatting tags such as <cite> and <em> in "did" fields cannot be used: the visitor's browser will remove them when parsing the Ajax XML message.
 It is OK to use HTMX constructs such as {@page title@} to link to other site pages.

 The editor also checks the mail info and adds or updates the corresponding row in hiddenmail.sql in the source directory.
 When a new multicians.org email address is added, the site editor must also log into the web account hosting control panel and add a mail forwarding recipe.
 See "mail reflector maintenance" below.